GSA/data-strategy/pages/feedback-action-9.md

 * Open and improve the accessibility of data
 * Connect data to support mission and demonstrate performance
-* Unlock the spending and performance data to display and report the lifecycle of funding for Federal programs
+* Demonstrate Value, using the spending and performance data to display and report the lifecycle of funding for Federal programs

 ### How To Give Feedback